ebourg/jsign/README.md

-Jsign is a Java implementation of Microsoft Authenticode that lets you sign and timestamp executable files for Windows, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT), Windows packages (APPX/MSIX), Microsoft Dynamics 365 extension packages and scripts.
+Jsign is a Java implementation of Microsoft Authenticode that lets you sign and timestamp executable files for Windows, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT), Windows packages (APPX/MSIX), Microsoft Dynamics 365 extension packages, NuGet packages and scripts.
 Jsign is platform independent and provides an alternative to native tools like signcode/signtool on Windows or the Mono development tools on Unix systems.

 Jsign comes as an easy-to-use task/plugin for the main build systems (Maven, Gradle, Ant).
 It's especially suitable for signing executable wrappers and